-This post contains affiliate links, which means I may earn a percentage of the sale if you purchase through the links in this article.
+This post contains affiliate links, which means I may earn commission if you make a purchase.

 It has been well over a year since I switched all my blogs from Blogger to WordPress, and it is one of the best decisions I have made for my blogs and my business.